 Course Topics: This course intended to teach students the basics of computer programming.
 The course places emphasis on practicing standard programming techniques and learning the logic tools and methods typically used by programmers to create simple computer applications.
 Upon completion of this course, proficient students will be able to solve problems by planning multi-step procedures; write, analyze, review, and revise programs, converting detailed information from workflow charts and diagrams into coded instructions in a computer language; and will be able to troubleshoot/debug programs and software applications to correct malfunctions and ensure their proper execution.

-CCHS, CTHS, EHS, GHS, OHS students interested in IT/STEAM pathway must take an introductory programming course at home high school.
+\CCHS, CTHS, EHS, GHS, OHS students interested in IT pathway must take Computer Programming I, AP Computer Science Principles or AP Computer Science A at home high school.

 INTRODUCTION TO DATA STRUCTURES & ALGORITHMS